-China evacuates a million people as typhoon Lekima makes landfall | DW | 10.08.2019
+China evacuates a million people as Typhoon Lekima makes landfall | DW | 10.08.2019

 Prior to reaching China, the storm had forced flight cancelations and business closures on the island of Taiwan.

-Last Septmeber Typhoon Mangkhut hit mainland China, causing the evacuation of more than 2 million people.
+Last September Typhoon Mangkhut hit mainland China, causing the evacuation of more than 2 million people.

 cmb/amp (AP, Reuters)